prebid/Prebid.js/modules/timeoutRtdProvider.md

         }
     ]}
     ...
-    // The timeout RTD module will add time to `bidderTimeout` if it successfully
+    // The timeout RTD module will add time to `bidderTimeout` based on the rules set above.
-    // fetches the timeout data.
     "bidderTimeout": 1500,
 ```